Det var helt Texas!

 No direct evidence was found to connect Cullen to the attacks and the weapon was never retrieved either.
 There were no fingerprints, footprints, bloody clothes, wig or plastic bags in the horizon.

-But you would think that 3 witnesses would overcome this hurdle any time, any day.
+But you would think that 3 witnesses who knew the assailant would overcome this hurdle any time, any day.

 Bass did not know Cullen but was told by Beverly that it was Mr. Davis so it was a pretty solid form of identification.